actions/github-script/README.md

 ### Run a separate file

-If you don't want to inline your entire script that you want to run, you can use a separate JavaScript file in your repository like so:
+If you don't want to inline your entire script that you want to run, you can use a separate JavaScript module in your repository like so:

 ```yaml
 on: push